 OpenAI didn’t lose this deal.
 They chose not to pursue it.

-According to the FT, OpenAI decided in autumn 2025 to focus on building its own hardware instead of becoming Apple’s AI backend.
-That mysterious device, reportedly designed with former Apple designer Jony Ive, appears to be OpenAI’s priority.
+According to the Financial Times, OpenAI decided in autumn 2025 to focus on building its own hardware instead of becoming Apple’s AI backend.
+That mysterious device, reportedly designed with Jony Ive, appears to be OpenAI’s priority.

-The logic: why power someone else’s assistant when you’re building your own?
+The logic makes sense.
+Why power someone else’s assistant when you’re building your own?

 What Happens to ChatGPT on iPhone?